 After following my careful instructions, my students mixed their own potions.
 We had different colored sodas available, from Sprite to Orange to Sun Drop.
 Light-colored sodas work the best.
 Drop in a tablet or two of Instant Flavor Drink Tablets and watch the color change.
 The flavor changes too!
 These drink tablets don’t taste fabulous in plain old water, but mix them into soda and POOF! you have your own potion.
 Now, dare your friends to drink it.

 The kids had a blast making up their own potions and trying them out.
 They bubbled and changed colors before their eyes.
 No drink was the same.
+OTHER IDEAS:

 Here are some additional activities you can incorporate into your Halloween, Harry Potter or Mad Scientist Party: